We look at the cheapest ways to get to see the elite of tennis up close at Wimbledon.

 Centre Court seats

 However, there are 500 tickets available each day for both No.1 Court and No.2 Court each day (or for as many days as there’s a full programme of matches for the latter).

 For the cheapest Centre Court tickets, go along on the first two days when you’ll pay £50 a time with prices up to £84 by the end of the first week.
 Tickets are sold at the turnstiles but it’s one big queue for both ground passes and seats so if you want to stand a chance of getting tickets on the first day join the queue as it opens.

 Several hundred tickets are sold off on the day for play on Centre Court and No.3 court through the Ticketmaster website.
 Sign up for the Wimbledon email newsletter for the latest information before tickets go on sale at 9am each day.
 Prices start from £39 for No.3 and £50 for Centre Court.

 Get a ground ticket

-This is brilliant value for money as it gets you through the gates where you then can take your pick of matches on the outside courts with standing room and unreserved seating across courts 3-19.
+A ground ticket is great value for money as it gets you through the gates where you then can take your pick of matches on the outside courts with standing room and unreserved seating across courts 3-19.